Sign In

 • Following complex multi-part instructions

-• Generating genuinely original ideas (it generates novelty that looks original)
+• Genuinely original ideas (it generates novelty that looks original)

-• Knowing what it doesn't know — it rarely signals uncertainty accurately
+• Knowing what it doesn't know — rarely signals uncertainty accurately

 Watch the prediction engine at work